model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ## User Experience

-A function contracts specifies the behavior of a function as a predicate that can be checked against the function implementation and also used as an abstraction of the implementation at the call sites.
+A function contract specifies the behavior of a function as a predicate that can be checked against the function implementation and also used as an abstraction of the implementation at the call sites.